 Mexican iconic VW Beetle will no longer be in production

-The Volkswagen Beetle will no longer be in production, but it will forever live on as a favorite among Mexican motorists.
+The Volkswagen Beetle will no longer be in production, but it will forever remain a favorite among Mexican drivers.

-The car’s original design – a rounded silhouette with seating for four or five, nearly vertical windshield and the air-cooled engine in the rear – can be traced back to Ferdinand Porsche.
+The car’s original design, characterized by its rounded silhouette, seating for four or five passengers, a nearly vertical windshield, and an air-cooled rear engine, can be traced back to Ferdinand Porsche.

-The Austrian engineer was handpicked by Adolf Hitler to fulfill his project for a ‘people’s car’ that would spread auto ownership the way the Ford Model T had in the United States.
-It debuted in 1938 before bombs were dropped in World War II, wiping out the manufacturing plant in Wolfsburg, Germany.
+The Austrian engineer Ferdinand Porsche was personally chosen by Adolf Hitler to realize his vision of a ‘people’s car’ that would make car ownership as accessible as the Ford Model T did in the United States.

-After the war, British Army Major Ivan Hirst was asked with kickstarting the automaker back into production.
-He one day spotted a Bettle that survived the massive airstrikes at the facility.
-The rest was history as it instantly became a favorite for the American auto consumer.
+After the war, British Army Major Ivan Hirst played a pivotal role in restarting the production of this car.
+One day, he spotted a Beetle that had survived the massive airstrikes at the facility.
+From that moment on, it became a favorite among American car consumers.

 For Mexico, the end of Beetle production marks the closing of a significant chapter.
 The VW factory in Puebla was the last remaining plant in the world that produced classic Beetles.
 In recent years, it also became the sole producer of modern Beetles.